App version: 0.1.0

 4 Federal Student Loan Types

-Federal Student Aid offers four types of student loans through its Direct loan program.
+Federal Student Aid, an office of the U.S. Department of Education, offers four types of student loans through its Direct Loan program.
 Past borrowers may also hold Federal Family Education Loans (FFELs) or Perkins loans, but these programs are no longer in operation.
-Here’s a closer look at the federal student loan types that are currently available.
+Here’s a closer look at the federal student loan types that are currently available to new borrowers:

 Direct Subsidized Loans

 Direct subsidized loans are available to undergraduates with demonstrated financial need.
 They’re the most affordable federal loan you can get, because the government covers any interest that accrues while you’re enrolled at least half-time in school, during the six-month grace period after you leave school, and during periods of deferment.
-Subsidized loans currently have a fixed interest rate of 4.99% and an origination fee of 1.057%.
-According to the Department of Education, annual borrowing limits for dependent undergraduate students range from $3,500 to $5,500, with a total aggregate borrowing limit of $23,000.
+Subsidized loans disbursed for the 2023-24 academic year have a fixed interest rate of 5.50%.

 Direct Unsubsidized Loans